madelinegarrett/Lab-8-StatsSloths/README.md

 # Lab-8-StatsSloths

 ## Team Section
+* Main Question: Would the number of crime related deaths and injuries in Denver decrease if there were stricter gun laws?

 ## Individual Parts
+### Katie's Section
+* Question:
+* Findings:

 ### Kevin's Section
 * Question: Which age group among subjects is most likely to fire their gun?